-The Vermont Cancer Center, in alliance with Fletcher Allen Health Care, provides a major resource for clinical trial activity in Vermont and surrounding regions.
+The Vermont Cancer Center, at the University of Vermont and Fletcher Allen Health Care, provides a major resource for clinical trial activity in Vermont and surrounding regions.
 The VCC oversees the administration of a number of national and regional clinical trials for different cancer types.
 Each clinical trial looks for patients with a specific type and/or stage of cancer who are in a relatively good state of health.
 All patients enrolled in a particular clinical trial must be in a similar physical condition in order to accurately compare the results of experimental therapies.
 If you would like more information about clinical trials or participation in a clinical trial at the VCC, contact the clinical research supervisor at (802) 656-4414.

 Clinical Trials Resources

 Clinical Trials Information from the NCI provides information about cancer research studies at sites nationwide.

 The NCI Cancer Research Portfolio web site provices a structure for searching, organizing, and analyzing research supported by NCI by organ/cancer site and/or by broad area of scientific interest.

 Center Watch is a clinical trials listing service that lists more than 41,000 industry- and government-sponsored clinical trials as well as new drug therapies recently approved by the FDA.

 Coalition of National Cancer Cooperative Groups has information for physicians, patient advocates, patients, and families on cancer clinical trials.